Copyright (c) 2007-2013 THE THRASH METAL GUIDE

 The style on the first demo is heavy, roughly produced thrash with some very fast moments, reminding of the Americans Hallows Eve.
 When the guys don't aim at the very fast, chaotic play, they actually produce some cool stomping tracks: "Into The City's Madness", but the more aggressive moments are not to be ignored, either: the smashing little thrasher "Flight Of The Goblin", and the stylish fusion of intense thrashing and some epic metal "Jagannath".

-The second demo is a big improvement over the first one, going for a more technical style enriched with some genuine slower, doomy parts.
+The second demo is a big improvement over the first one going for a more technical style enriched with some genuine slower, doomy parts.
 "Save the Days" combines the unbridled aggression of the debut demo with some nice technical sections.
-"Crionic Substance" is a speed/thrash mix, with some good leads.
-"Innocent Victims" thrashes non-stop for about 4-min, followed by another 4-min, but of a different nature: a seamless blend of speed and technicality ("The Lunacy Of Intelligence").
+"Crionic Substance" is a speed/thrash mix with some good leads.
+"Innocent Victims" thrashes non-stop for about 4-min followed by another 4-min, but of a different nature: a seamless blend of speed and technicality ("The Lunacy Of Intelligence").
 But even this sounds just like a rehearsal for the technical masterpiece "Vendetta Gentilitzia": a shredfest at its finest.
-"Last Meal!!" is a merciless ball of aggression, closed by some country joke tunes, coming as though from some drunken party.
+"Last Meal!!" is a merciless, not very predictable ball of aggression, closed by some country joke tunes, probably taken from some drunken metal party, but still containing a couple of fairly intriguing embellishments.

 Demo I Demo, 1988